viamrobotics/canon/README.md

-# !!!Work In Progress!!!

-This is not ready for normal use yet, and much of the below documentation (as well as code) is either wrong, outdated, or non-functional.

-Here there be dragons!
+# !!!
+Beta Software !!!
-Enter at your own risk!
+Note, this software is new and currently under beta testing.
+Use at your own risk.
-Do not feed after midnight!

 # Canon

 A CLI utility for managing docker-based, canonical development environments.
-Just run "canon" and you'll be instantly dropped into a shell in a clean development environent, with all your project/code available.
+Just run `canon` and you'll be instantly dropped into a shell in a clean development environent, with all your project/code available.
 Use it to run complex toolchains without installing locally, and to avoid the dreaded "But it works on my machine!" when working with other developers.